Municipalities of Finland: Taxation and revenue

-Residents pay a municipal tax that is a form of income tax, which is the mainstay of the income of a municipality (42% of income).
+Residents pay a municipal tax that is a form of income tax, which is a large part of the income of a municipality (42% of income).
 Municipal tax is nominally a flat tax that is levied from a broader population (including lower income levels) than progressive state income tax, which is collected only from medium to high income earners.
 However, in practice even the municipal tax is progressive due to generous deductions granted to the lowest income levels.
 The pre-deduction base tax varies from 16% in affluent Kauniainen to 20% or more in a number of small rural municipalities.
 Next to the municipal tax, municipalities receive funding from the state budget (valtionapu, 19% of income).
 This funding is means-tested to municipality wealth and serves to balance the differences in municipal tax revenue.
 Besides taxes, sales revenue, fees and profit of operations also form a substantial share of municipal income (21%).
 In 2023, taxation will be significantly changed, when new wellbeing services counties are founded.
-Since these are funded by the state, municipal taxes will be reduced by 12.64 percentage points from ~20 to ~7%, and state taxes will be increased correspondingly.
+Since these are funded by the state, municipal taxes will be reduced by 12.6 percentage points from ~20 to ~7%, and state taxes will be increased correspondingly.

-Additionally, municipalities levy a property tax, amounting to 3.6% of income, which is comparatively low: the annual fee is 0.32-0.75% of net present value for permanent residences and 0.50-1.00% for leisure properties like summer cottages as well as undeveloped plots.
+Municipalities also levy a property tax, amounting to 3.6% of income, which is comparatively low: the annual fee is 0.32-0.75% of net present value for permanent residences and 0.50-1.00% for leisure properties like summer cottages as well as undeveloped plots.
 This is always paid by the owner, never a tenant directly, unlike the council tax.
 Municipalities receive a share of corporate tax revenue (yhteisövero) from companies having a place of business in the municipality (3.8% of income).

-Some municipal functions receive direct funding both from the municipality and the state, e.g. AMK vocational colleges.
+Some municipal functions receive direct funding both from the municipality and the state, such as universities of applied sciences.

 Tasks and services

-Finland has an extensive welfare state, and municipalities are responsible for much of the services to that end.
+Finland has an extensive public welfare system, and municipalities are responsible for much of those services.
 Tasks of the municipalities are as follows: